Rendering emergency first aid assistance at the scene of a road accident is a temporary procedure that can help to save lives.

 R - Response: Try to get a response from any casualties by asking them questions and gently shaking their shoulders.

 A - Airway: If the person is not talking, their airway may be blocked.
 Place one hand under the bony part of their chin.
 Lift the chin up and forward.
 If they are still having difficulty with breathing then gently tilt the head back.

 B - Breathing: Evaluate whether the casualty has normal breathing.
-Check for normal breathing after opening the airway for no more than ten (10) seconds.
+Look, listen, and feel for signs of normal breathing after opening the airway - but for no more than ten (10) seconds.

 Note: You may only need one hand for a child and should not press down as far.
 For infants, use two fingers in the middle of the chest when delivering compressions and do not press down too far.

-As soon as practical, fasten a pad to the wound with a bandage or length of cloth.
-Use the cleanest material available.
 If a limb is bleeding but not broken, raise it above the level of the heart to reduce the flow of blood.
-Any restriction of blood circulation for more than a short time could cause long-term injuries.
+Even so, be aware that any restriction of blood circulation for more than a short time could cause long-term injuries.

-Check the casualty for shock, and if possible, try to cool the burn for at least 10 minutes with plenty of clean, cold water or other non-toxic liquid.
+Check the casualty for signs and symptoms of shock, and if possible, try to cool skin burns for at least ten (10) minutes with plenty of clean, cold water or other non-toxic liquid.
 Do not try to remove anything that is sticking to the burn.

 A new agreement, signed by Highways England and a dozen or so emergency services across the West Midlands, should see improvements in response times to incidents on the busiest of roads.

 In setting out clearer roles, they expect notable advances in efficiency at the scenes of accidents, as well as less disruption created for other road users.

 There will be an annual review of the Memorandum of Understanding 2021.
 But, the primary objectives for the changes will be: